 In 1972, a dozen artists or so decided to join together in ‘…the promotion of art, art interest and art activities among the people of Bemidji and the surrounding area.’
 Their ideas gave rise to the Northern Artist Association.
 Their goals then and now continue to be ‘…to seek places to display the art work of area members, … and to sponsor art education through speakers, demonstrations and exhibits.’
 From that small group of twelve artists, membership has now grown to forty-four.
 To this day, the Northern Artist Association continues to hold weekly painting sessions and monthly special programs to which the public is always invited.

-September events are as follows:
+July events at Gallery North are as follows:

-Gallery North First Friday Open House
+First Friday Open House

 502 3rd Street NW